olendorf/beginning_r/_units/first_analysis.md

 difference in mileage would be large enough for us to believe transmission does have an effect on gas mileage.
 In this case the **p-value** is 0.001374 which means we would expect a difference this large by chance only 0.1374% of the time.
-That seems pretty unlikely, and by convention any **p-value** of 0.05 or less we consider to be signficant.
+That seems pretty unlikely, and by convention any **p-value** of 0.05 (1 in 20 times) or less we consider to be signficant.
 So yes, statistically cars with standard transmissions get better gas mileage than cars with automatic transmissions.

 It is tempting to just say we have found the answer and leave it at that.
 Always buy a standard transmission if you want to save money on gas.
+However, there is no substitute for good thinking.

+First consider is this a meaningful difference?
+This is different from statistical significance.
+What you should ask in this case is "Is the difference between transmission types a meaningful difference in mileage".
+A difference of 0.1 mpg might not be, but we see a difference of about 7mpg, which is meaningful to most people.

-There is no substitute for good thinking though.
-There may be other reasons why we saw this difference.
+There may also be other reasons why we saw this difference.
 Is it possible automatic transmissions are found more often in larger cars, while standard transmissions are found in smaller sports cars?